juvalen/mb-checker/JENKINS.md

 Install following packages in VBOX

-Each time VM is started it has to be run:
+First time VM is started it has to be run:

 `sudo setfacl --modify user:jenkins:rw /var/run/docker.sock`

 `sudo chmod o+rw /var/run/docker.sock`

-__Warning__
-To be included in the VM boot process

 ## Operation

 Jenkinsfile is kept in repo and is then run when executing a pipeline associated with that repo.

-Add git & dockerhub ceredentials
+Add git & dockerhub credentials (used in Jenkinsfile)

+* Manage Jenkins￼> Credentials

 ## Result